mitchsw/nycbike/README.md

 ### backend

 The Go backend uses the [redisgraph-go](https://github.com/RedisGraph/redisgraph-go) library to proxy graph queries from the frontend.
-The Go library didn't support the new `point()` type, so I sent RedisGraph/redisgraph-go#45 adding this feature.
+The Go library didn't support the new `point()` type, so I sent PR [redisgraph-go#45](https://github.com/RedisGraph/redisgraph-go/pull/45) adding this feature.

 To mark every station on the map (`/stations` API call), a simple Cypher query is used: